swaptacular/swpt_trade/README.md

    RabbitMQ queues, exchanges, and the bindings between them.

-4. An optional [OAuth 2.0] authorization server, which authorizes clients' requests to the [Admin Web API].
+4. An optional [OAuth 2.0] authorization server, which authorizes clients' requests to the *admin API*.
 There is a plethora of popular Oauth 2.0 server implementations.
 Normally, they maintain their own user database, and go together with UI for user registration, login, and authorization consent.